 In terms of the clinical services they provide, there is virtually no difference between a certified nurse-midwife and a certified midwife.

-There are many different career options for CNMs/CMs – from clinical practice, education, administration and research, to domestic and global health policy and legislative affairs.
-They practice in public, private, university and military hospitals.
+Certified nurse-midwives/certified midwives practice in public, private, university and military hospitals.
 They work in HMOs, private practices and birth centers.
 Many midwives work in public health clinics, while others choose to provide in-home birth services.

 Salary Range and Outlook

 According to the Bureau of Labor Statistics (BLS), the average salary for a nurse midwife is $93,610.
 However, individual salaries may vary widely, depending upon practice setting, geographic region, location (urban or rural), benefits packages, hours worked per week and type of care provided (full-scope of women’s health services, prenatal care, gynecologic care, etc.).